 BFC: What additional changes do you hope to see in the next few years?

 PC: I want to see a movement that can actually challenge the billion dollar industry of capitalism that ends up wiping out entire communities.

-SY: Black women, Black queer, trans and gender non-conforming people, have been carrying movements to uplift Black voices, but don’t get the positive recognition they deserve.
+BFC: Black women, Black queer, trans and gender non-conforming people have been carrying movements to uplift Black voices, but they don’t get the attention and positive recognition they deserve.
 How often should intersectionality be prioritized in movements for Black liberation?

 SY: What are the most recent actions done by Dignity and Power Now to reform LA County’s jails?

 PC: Six years ago, I started an organization called Dignity and Power Now, and we developed this organization as a response to the LA County Sheriff’s department’s brutalization of people inside the jails and outside the jails, but also in response to LA County wanting to build a $3.5B jail.
 Most recently, we started a pact, #ReformLAJails, and the pact actually was on its way to collecting signatures so we can get a ballot measure.
 247,000 signatures were collected, and we’re waiting right now to see if we’re going to be on the ballot, and I know we will.

 BFC: Something we have in common is our passion for political art.
 What should people know about political art and why it’s important for Black liberation?